-According to the estimates by IMARC Group, the global cat food market is expected to witness a CAGR of 2.3% from 2021 to 2026.
+According to the estimates by IMARC Group, the global cat food market is expected to witness steady growth from 2021 to 2026.

 On the basis of the pricing type, the market has been divided into mass products and premium products.
 Among these, mass products represent the largest market segment.

 The introduction of a wide variety of premium pet food items, including organic, natural, and gluten-free variants, represents a key trend in the global cat food market.